kennedysfc/kennedysfc/README.md

 ## Hey what's up!
-My name is Kennedy and I'm a Software Engineer!
+My name is Kennedy and I'm a Software Engineer Fronted!

 - 📚 Analysis and Systems Development - UNINOVE